How to Choose Binoculars: 10 Things To Know

 This pair of 10×42 Nikons features 42 mm objective lenses for clarity even under low-light conditions.
 Walmart

 The objective lenses are the large lenses on the front of a pair of binoculars, measured in millimeters.
 The objective lens is the second number in the description, for example the 42 in a set of 8×42 binos.
 Typical sizes for objective lenses are 25-28 mm for compacts, about 30 mm for mid-sized units, 40 to 42 mm for full-sized binos and 50 mm and higher for very long-range models.
 The importance of objective lens size is most related to the amount of light a lens will gather.
 With larger lenses allowing more light, they are typically more effective in low-light conditions.
 Does that mean run right out and grab a pair with 50 mm lenses?
 Not so fast, as the larger the objective lenses, the heavier the binoculars.
 And as you’ll learn later, lens size also relates to other factors yet to be discussed.
 The Nikon Monarch 5 binoculars are a great option for low-light situations.

 These high-quality binoculars from Leica feature fully multi-coated lenses for maximum light transmission.
 Walmart

 The coating on binocular lenses—not just the objective lenses, incidentally—are also an important consideration.
 In fact, coatings are critical to how well you can see faraway animals through your binoculars.
 Good lens coatings reduce light reflection off the glass surfaces to further enhance the image.
 With uncoated lenses, light transmission from objective to ocular lenses might be less than 70%, but good lens coatings can raise that to 95% transmission.
 Coating categories include: Coated, at least one major optical element has a coating on at least one surface; Fully Coated, all lenses and glass surfaces have a coating layer; Multi-Coated, at least one of the major optical elements has multiple coatings of anti-reflective compounds on at least one surface; and Fully Multi-Coated, all glass surfaces have multiple coatings, resulting in 90-95% light transmission.
-Binos with fully-multicoated lenses are best option if you can afford them.
+Binos with fully-multicoated lenses, like the Lecia Trinovid are best option if you can afford them.

 While they won’t yield the image quality of many binoculars with larger objective lenses, this compact pair by Bushnell is light and extremely easy to carry for long distances.
 Walmart